 If the TRS offices are closed:

 Australian Border Force endeavour to staff the TRS offices before all departing international flights but don't have set business hours for the counters.
 If the counters are closed, you are able to submit your claim by filling in a form and dropping your information into the dropbox.
-You will find this option outside the counter on Level 3 of the International Terminal after security and before JR Duty Free.
+You will find this option outside the counter on Level 3 of the International Terminal after security and before Lotte Duty Free.

 Can I lodge my information online?